 So far, so good: that image does appear to be quite far from “Brando.”
 But when Supercomposite attempted to reverse engineer the prompt, instead of finding Marlon Brando, they found Loab:

-The “horror” part of the story really starts when Supercomposite prompts the AI to combine a Loab image with other images.
+These initial images of Loab are slightly creepy, in the way AI representations of people sometimes can be.
+But the horror really starts when Supercomposite prompts the AI to combine a Loab image with other images.
 These two images (the one on the right is the product of the prompt "[...] hyper compressed glass tunnel surrounded by angels [...] in the style of Wes Anderson”), fed into the AI for combination with no additional text prompt…

 …resulted in these images:

-More spookily to Supercomposite, as they kept combining Loab images, they found that “almost all descendent images contain a recognizable Loab."
+Wherever “Loab” exists in the latent space, these images suggest, she is somewhere close to “extremely gory and macabre imagery.”
+More spookily to Supercomposite, she is well-known kept combining Loab images and found that “almost all descendent images contain a recognizable Loab."

 [T]hese are produced with other images as inputs, and no text.
 They are the result of “cross-breeding” images of Loab with images of other things. […] The images that result from crossing Loab with other images can in turn be crossbred with other images.
 The AI can latch onto the idea of Loab so well that she can persist through generations of this type of crossbreeding, without using the original image […] She haunts the images, persists through generations, and overpowers other bits of the prompt because the AI so easily optimizes toward her face.